 In spite of all the challenges before the Company the Company with the help ofpolicies enacted by the Government its employees and various people was successful inattainment the trust of its stakeholders and in maintaining minimum level of profit andoperations.

 No other material changes and commitments affecting the financial position of theCompany occurred between the end of the financial year to which the financial statementsrelate and the date of this report.

 Your Company has seven wholly owned subsidiaries viz. (i) Cement International Limited(ii) Badarpur Energy Private Limited (iii) Meghalaya Minerals and Mines Limited(iv)Singlacherra Tea Company Private Limited (v) Goombira Tea Company Limited (vi) ChargolaTea Company Private Limited and (vii) Valley Strong Cements (Assam) Limited during theyear under review.

-Your Company has formulated a policy for determining material subsidiaries and isavailable at the Website of the at the below mentioned link:"http://www.barakcement.com/PDF/Company%20Policies/POLICY%20FOR%20DETERMINING%20MATERIAL%20SUBSIDIARIES.pdf".
+The policy for determining material subsidiaries is adopted by board and is availableat the Website of the below mentioned link:

 Your Company does not have any Associate or Joint Venture.

 In accordance with the provisions of the Companies Act 2013 read with the IndianAccounting Standards (IndAS) as prescribed by the Institute of Chartered Accountants ofIndia the Consolidated Financial Statements of the Company have been prepared and hasbeen included as a part of this Annual Report.